Slow-Draining Kitchen Sinks: How to Diagnose the Cause

 • Clean and dry all surfaces

-• Apply a small continuous bead of silicone around underside of the metal flange
+• Apply a small continuous bead of silicone around the underside of the metal flange

-• Allow sealant to dry fully before testing again
+• Allow the sealant to dry fully before testing again

 Additional Tips